In this post, I want to share with you how you can have more time by doing less.

 For #2 and #3, we can make the same math.

 Letting your mind caught up in thoughts around negative news for 10 minutes per day just because you exposed yourself to negative news.

 Add 10 minutes of clueless browsing on social media per day to your calculation.

 In total you are spending 182,5 hours per year on these 3 unimportant activities you can easily eliminate.

-This is more than a week per year, which you could invest in your health, well-being or personal growth instead.
+This is more than a week per year, that you could invest in going for your dreams instead.